wanai220118/cheez_admin_app/README.md

 A comprehensive Flutter-based admin application for managing orders, products, customers, expenses, and sales analytics for Cheez n' Cream Co.

-## ⚠️ CRITICAL SECURITY NOTICE

-**If you see a GitHub secret scanning alert for exposed API keys:**
-1. **IMMEDIATELY rotate your Firebase API keys** in the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
-2. Download a new `google-services.json` from Firebase Console
-3. Replace the existing `android/app/google-services.json` file
-4. The `google-services.json` file is already in `.gitignore` to prevent future commits
-5. Consider using environment variables for sensitive configuration

 ## 📱 Overview

 This admin application provides a complete solution for managing a dessert business, featuring real-time data synchronization, comprehensive reporting, and intuitive user interface.
 Built with Flutter and Firebase, it offers seamless management of all business operations.